swkkd/gowebapi/docs/EnumerationSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **EnumerationSetCreateValue**
-> EnumerationSetCreateValue(ctx, webId, enumerationValue, optional)
+> EnumerationSetCreateValue(a.client.ctx, webId, enumerationValue, optional)
 Create an enumeration value for a enumeration set.

 ### Required Parameters